 If you want to get involved or learn more, please fill out our interest form!

-Advocacy volunteers help develop League and MCCE policy positions and strategies, as well as provide public support for policy priorities through testimony and letters to the editor, among other tactics.
-Advocacy volunteers can also provide administrative support in the form of data entry or join us at a phone banking event.
+Passionate about defending democracy at the State House in Augusta?
+We follow the bills before the Legislature and lobby on important issues.
+Advocacy volunteers help us develop policy positions and strategies, as well as provide public support for policy priorities through testimony and letters to the editor, among other tactics.

 Serving as an Election Observer with LWVME’s Election Observation program is an way you can support free and fair elections in your community.
 The League’s Election Observation program is a nonpartisan program that observes and reports on voting conditions at polling places around the state.
 We offer training to interested volunteers, who go out and observe elections in their communities to monitor and educate the public on the on-the-ground experience of voting in Maine.
 The League conducts observation for all statewide elections and for select local elections.

 One of our goals here at the League is to increase voter participation and encourage Mainers to get involved in their communities.
 Local governments make many crucial decisions that impact our everyday lives and future wellbeing.